mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 - event: an identifier of the event to register a handler on
 - handler: a callback to be invoked when the event occurs, or null if the event should be ignored.

-The following events are supported; every event handler takes the association, as well as any additional arguments
+The following events are supported; every event handler takes the association on which it is registered as well as any additional arguments listed:

 - receive (bytes): an object has been received
 - path_up (path): a path is newly available